-If Dynamic System Analysis (DSA) cannot diagnose the failure or if the server is inoperative, use the information in this section to solve the undetermined problems.
+If Dynamic System Analysis (DSA) did not diagnose the failure or if the server is inoperative, use the information in this section.

 If you suspect that a software problem is causing failures (continuous or intermittent), see Software problems.

 Corrupted data in CMOS memory or corrupted UEFI firmware can cause undetermined problems.
-To reset the CMOS data, use the CMOS clear jumper (JP1) to clear the CMOS memory and override the power-on password; see System-board internal connectors for more information.
+To reset the CMOS data, use the CMOS clear jumper (JP1) to clear the CMOS memory and override the power-on password; see Table 1 for more information.
 If you suspect that the UEFI firmware is corrupted, see Recovering the server firmware (UEFI update failure).

 If the power supplies are working correctly, complete the following steps: